 Site Management: SHSU Social Media Sites will have a minimum of two administrators to ensure that the site is consistently managed.
 Passwords should be updated at least twice a year.
 Sites must be regularly monitored.

 How often should I check the account?

 Social media accounts at SHSU should be monitored each day to engage with users, check mentions, review comments and respond to direct messages.
-Communicate any concerning comments to Marketing and Communications.
+Communicate any concerning comments to Integrated Marketing Communications.
 Social media sites that are not regularly checked or utilized are not permitted.

 How often should I post?

 The frequency of updates varies for each channel and audience.
 Use an editorial calendar to plan and schedule content more efficiently.
 Don’t hoard content and post it all at once.
 Posting several pieces of content one after the other will not be seen by your audience and will lower your reach/impressions metric.